JerShipman/JerShipman/README.md

 When I was in highschool I used my creativity for graphic design and made some innovative concepts come to life.
 During college, I studied computer science in hopes that I could help make the world a more inspiring place through code.

-💫If you are looking for a talented and curious Sofware Engineer that loves to learn new things...
-Well hi, i'm your guy!